HiPerCoRe/KTT/README.md

 * `running_kernel`: Tutorial covers running simple kernel with KTT framework and retrieving output.
 * `tuning_kernel_simple`: Tutorial covers simple kernel tuning using small number of tuning parameters and reference class to ensure correctness of computation.
+* `custom_kernel_arguments`: Tutorial covers using kernel arguments with custom data types and validating the output with argument comparator.

 Examples
 --------